CN-UPB/ns-simulation-compiler/README.md

 This automated workflows enables fast and easy, yet accurate analysis of network services, providing valuable insights into their behavior and performance.

+### Cite this work

+If you use this simulation compiler in your research, please cite our work:

+> Stefan Schneider, Sharma Arnab, Holger Karl, and Heike Wehrheim: "[Specifying and Analyzing Virtual Network Services Using Queuing Petri Nets](https://ris.uni-paderborn.de/record/3287)".
+IFIP/IEEE International Symposium on Integrated Network Management (IM 2019), Washington DC, USA (2019)

+*Note: For the source code originally implemented and submitted to IFIP/IEEE IM 2019, refer to the corresponding [release](https://github.com/CN-UPB/ns-simulation-compiler/releases) or [branch](https://github.com/CN-UPB/ns-simulation-compiler/tree/im2019).
+The master branch may have evolved from the originally submitted code.*

 ## Installation requirements

 * [Pyhton 3.6](https://www.python.org/) for the automatic compilation and generation of OMNeT++ simulation code